Studio-IX/Nova/README.md

 ## Features

 - Customize your AI companion's personality, interests, and responses to create a truly unique chat experience.
-- Nova learns from your interactions, evolving to understand you better and provide more relevant responses over time.
+- Nova learns from your interactions, evolving to understand you better and provide more relevant, accurate responses over time.
 - Your conversations with Nova and its AI chatbots are kept private and secure, ensuring your data is protected at all times.

 <!--